 Amish Iridologist In Pictures

-Well, I sort of am doing the Amish Iridologist In Pictures.
+Here is our visit to the Amish Iridologist In Pictures.
 I do not take pictures of the Amish because they do not want their pictures taken.
 This is a respectful thing and I choose to honor what they asked of me.

 Frisked at the Dollar General

 I went by myself, on this trip.
 Later, we all came.
 Our hotel was right behind a huge Dollar General store.
-Hunter was not well.
+H was not well.
 Rages were common.
 I had to carry him everywhere.
 Potty training was non-existent and I was a bucket of nerves.

 I thought I would run into the DG and pick up some food to eat on the way to Mr. Reuben the next day.
-Hunter was hysterical.
+H was hysterical.
 I was exhausted.
-We got there, with him screaming, I put him in the cart while he was screaming.
+We got there, and with him screaming, I put him in the cart while he was screaming.
 Then, he proceeded to crap from stem to sternum.
 All the diapers and wipes were in my hotel room.

 Never Touched a Thing